ARBUCHELI/EXERCISE-USING-INTEL-DEVCLOUD/README.md

 # EXERCISE-USING-INTEL-DEVCLOUD

+## This Content was Created by Intel Edge AI for IoT Developers UDACITY Nanodegree.

 Requesting a device on Intel's DevCloud and loading a model, and running inference on an image.

 In this exercise, you will do the following: